 - You should only travel to campus if you are symptom free and you have been told you are permitted to do so.
 You shouldn’t bring any unauthorised visitors with you.

 - Try to avoid public transport where this is possible and walk or cycle where you can.

-- Remember to take your face covering with you when you leave your property.
+- Remember to take your face covering, or sunflower lanyard, with you when you leave your property.

-- Students should only access a building for a timetabled teaching event or when they have booked a study space.
+- Students should only access a building (other than the library) for a timetabled teaching event or when they have booked a study space.
 At the end of the session students should leave the building promptly.